taku25/UEP.nvim/README.md

 " LiveGrep for files within Programs directories.
 :UEP program_grep

+" Open an include file by searching the project cache.
+:UEP open_file [Path]

 " Find all derived classes of a base class.
 :UEP find_derived [ClassName]